ashish-gehani/OCCAM/README.md

 ```
     https://github.com/SRI-CSL/whole-program-llvm/blob/master/wllvm
 ```
-Make sure the WLLVM tools are added to the PATH variable
+Make sure the WLLVM tools are added to the PATH variable.

 To compile as much code as possible to bitcode, you should choose any available